libwebservices/libwebservices.github.io/about.md

 Here is a curated list of resources to get you going on using Static Site Generators and the JAMstack model of site development.
-## Acronyms and terminology

-* CMS is content management system
-* CDN is content delivery network
-* SSG is static site generator

 ## Learn